Frederick II, Holy Roman Emperor

-For his many-sided activities, dynamic personality and talents Frederick II has been called the greatest of all the German emperors, perhaps even of all medieval rulers.
+For his many-sided activities, dynamic personality and talents, Frederick II has been called the greatest of all the German emperors, perhaps even of all medieval rulers.
 In the Kingdom of Sicily and much of Italy, Frederick built upon the work of his Norman predecessors and forged an early absolutist state bound together by an efficient secular bureaucracy.
-He was known by the appellation Stupor mundi ('Wonder of the World'), enjoying a reputation as a Renaissance man avant la lettre and polymath even today: a visionary statesman, an inspired naturalist, scholar, mathematician, architect, poet and composer.
+He was known by the appellation Stupor mundi ('Wonder of the World') and maintains a reputation as a Renaissance man avant la lettre and polymath: a visionary statesman, an inspired naturalist, scholar, mathematician, architect, poet and composer.
 Frederick also reportedly spoke six languages: Latin, Sicilian, Middle High German, Old French, Greek, and Arabic.
 As an avid patron of science and the arts, he played a major role in promoting literature through the Sicilian School of poetry.
-His magnificent Sicilian imperial-royal court in Palermo, beginning around 1220, was the cultural and intellectual hub of the early 13th century and saw the first use of a literary form of an Italo-Romance language, Sicilian.
+His Sicilian imperial-royal court in Palermo, beginning around 1220, was the cultural and intellectual hub of the early 13th century and saw the first use of a literary form of an Italo-Romance language, Sicilian.
 The poetry that emanated from the school had a significant influence on literature and on what was to become the modern Italian language.
 He was also the first monarch to formally outlaw trial by ordeal, which had come to be viewed as superstitious.

-Though still in a strong position at his death, Frederick's line did not long survive, and the House of Hohenstaufen came to an end.
+Though Frederick's line was still in a strong position at the time of his death, it did not survive for long, and the House of Hohenstaufen came to an end.
 Furthermore, the Holy Roman Empire entered a long period of decline during the Great Interregnum.
 His complex political and cultural legacy has continued to attract fierce debate and fascination to this day.